openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step6.md

 - Ensure that the Deployment size is the same as specified by the `Memcached` CR

-## Installing an existing role from Ansible Galaxy
+## Installing an existing Role from Ansible Galaxy

-To speed things up, we can reuse a role that has been written inside of our operator.
-The role we will use is [dymurray.memcached_operator_role][memcached_galaxy].
+To speed things up, we can reuse a Role that has been written inside of our operator.
+The Role we will use is [dymurray.memcached_operator_role](https://galaxy.ansible.com/dymurray/memcached_operator_role).
 The section at the bottom of this document will also show the reader how to create that Ansible Role from scratch.
 To get started, install the Ansible Role inside of the project: